-3.3 PART II: REVIEW OF THE 2035 REGIONAL LAND USE PLAN
+3.3 REVIEW OF THE 2035 REGIONAL LAND USE PLAN

 The year 2035 regional land use plan is a fifth-generation plan, the Commission having previously prepared and adopted land use plans with plan design years of 1990, 2000, 2010, and 2020.
 Prior regional land use planning efforts evaluated a wide range of spatial design alternatives for the Region.
 Three plan design alternatives and an unplanned alternative were evaluated in the first regional planning study carried out in the 1960s.
 The three alternatives included a "controlled existing trend" plan, a "corridor" plan, and a "satellite city" plan.
 The controlled existing trend plan was adopted based on public and technical evaluation.
 The plan recommended that most urban development occur in existing urban centers and in rings along the periphery of existing urban centers.
 The second regional planning effort considered a "controlled centralization" alternative and a "controlled decentralization" alternative.
 The controlled centralization plan was adopted, again based on extensive public and technical evaluation.
 Like the initial design year 1990 plan, the year 2000 controlled centralization plan recommended a relatively compact pattern of development, with new urban development recommended to occur in planned neighborhoods that provide a full range of urban services and facilities.
-The first and second generation regional land use plans also recommended the preservation of environmentally significant lands, with an emphasis on the preservation of primary environmental corridors, and the preservation of prime farmland.
+The first and second generation regional land use plans also recommended preserving environmentally significant lands, with an emphasis on preserving primary environmental corridors and preserving prime farmland.